pololu/pololu-usb-sdk/README.txt

    a Pololu USB device, you should unplug it at this point so the new permissions will get applied later when you plug it back in.

-2) Download and install these packages:

-     libusb-1.0-0-dev mono-gmcs mono-devel libmono-winforms2.0-cil

-   In Ubuntu, you can do this with the command:
+2) Download libusb 1.0 and its header files.
+On Ubuntu, you can do this with the command:

+     sudo apt-get install libusb-1.0-0-dev

+3) Download and install the Mono C# compiler (mcs).
+You will also need System.Windows.Forms.dll, a library that usually comes with the compiler.

+   On Ubuntu, you can install both by running:

-     sudo apt-get install libusb-1.0-0-dev mono-gmcs mono-devel libmono-winforms2.0-cil
+     sudo apt-get install mono-devel

-3) In the top-level directory of this SDK, type "make".
+4) In the top-level directory of this SDK, type "make".
 This will build all the programs and libraries in the SDK.
-Now you should be able to run the programs using commands like:
+Now you should be able to run any program in the SDK by typing the relative path to the program.
+Here are some example commands:

+     ./UsbAvrProgrammer/PgmCmd/PgmCmd
      ./Maestro/MaestroEasyExample/MaestroEasyExample
      ./SimpleMotorController/SmcExample1/SmcExample1
+     ./Jrk/JrkCmd/JrkCmd

    If you get an error message that says "cannot execute binary file", then try running the program with the mono runtime, for example: